rust-lang/book/second-edition/src/ch07-01-mod-and-the-filesystem.md

 `network` module</span>

-In your *src/lib.rs* file, replace the existing `mod network` and `mod client` definitions with the ones in Listing 7-2, which have the `client` module as an inner module of `network`.
+In your *src/lib.rs* file, replace the existing `mod network` and `mod client` definitions with the ones in [Listing 7-2][Listing-7-2], which have the `client` module as an inner module of `network`.
 Now we have the functions `network::connect` and `network::client::connect`: again, the two functions named `connect` don’t conflict with each other because they’re in different namespaces.

 In this way, modules form a hierarchy.
 The contents of *src/lib.rs* are at the topmost level, and the submodules are at lower levels.
-Here’s what the organization of our example in Listing 7-1 looks like when thought of as a
+Here’s what the organization of our example in [Listing 7-1][Listing-7-1] looks like when thought of as a
 hierarchy:

 ```text